 After spending many years there, as well as being featured on National Geographic in 2002, Hazel’s remains were cremated and buried.
 Upon an autopsy, examiners learned she died of pneumonia and not apparent suicide and that her body had been immersed in arsenic rather than having ingested it.
 She had two missing fingers, one of which had been shot off about a year before she died.
 Without any substantial evidence, examiners determined that this elaborate story was concocted to fit her remains.
 Although there are no documents to support her story, every Alabamian believes the mummy to be Hazel Farris, the infamous outlaw from Kentucky who drank a fatal cocktail to avoid arrest, and there still remain many Alabamians who have seen her either in the Hall of History or on one of her many stops around the country.

-Madeline recently received her Master of Arts in Museum Studies from Johns Hopkins University and currently is a museum educator and curator in the Deep South where she focuses on connecting art to social issues.
+Madeline Burkhardt recently received her Master of Arts in Museum Studies from Johns Hopkins University and currently is a museum educator and curator in the Deep South where she focuses on connecting art to social issues.